 Development of dynamic web content and web applications, including client-side and server-side technologies, database systems and web authoring tools.

-COSC 212 extends the skills taught in COMP 112 with the help of programming skills acquired from COMP 150 or COMP 160.
+COSC 212 extends the skills taught in COMP 112 with the help of programming skills acquired from COMP 160.
 It focuses on bringing together websites and databases (in technical terms: client-side and server-side technologies).
 It is a useful paper both for those interested only in building websites and for those with a more general interest in Computer Science.

 |Paper title||Web Application Development|